therynamo/docs/content/plugins/registry/git.md

 ## Usage

 {{% alert color="info" %}}
-This plugin is automatically injected into your pipeline for the source repository.
+This plugin is automatically injected into every pipeline for the source repository.
 {{% /alert %}}

 Sample of cloning a repository: